Saints Who Struggled With Lust

 Freedom to Fly

 Did Augustine’s conversion end all of his struggles?
 While this remains unknown, he did progress very rapidly in the way of virtue and prayer.
 Two practices helped to keep his soul aloft.
 In the first place, he recognized that “laziness is the devil’s workshop,” and so kept himself busy.
-Notwithstanding his episcopal duties, a cascade of books, homilies, and letters flowed out his heart.
+Notwithstanding his episcopal duties, a cascade of books, homilies, and letters flowed out of his study.
 This was not a novel way to conquer the passions.
 St. Jerome, St. Augustine’s contemporary, followed a similar course.
 He dove into learning Hebrew precisely because his “mind was burning with desire and the fires of lust.”
 Engaging the mind and keeping busy is an effective means to snuff out the first sparks of lust.

 For lack of wood the fire goes out.— Proverbs 26:20